derberg/rafter-on-katacoda/rafter/finish.md

-Thenks for taking time to play with Rafter.
+Thanks for taking your time to play with Rafter.

-Visit our repository https://github.com/kyma-project/rafter and catch us on #rafter channel here http://slack.kyma-project.io/
+Visit our repository https://github.com/kyma-project/rafter and catch us on the #rafter channel at http://slack.kyma-project.io/.